-Director, Phycospectrum Environmental Research Centre (PERC), 52A, AK Block, 7th Main Road, Anna Nagar, Chennai 600040, India and Executive Editor, Journal of Algal Biomass Utilization (JABU).
+Director, Phycospectrum Environmental Research Centre (PERC), 132, AK Block, 7th Main Road, Anna Nagar, Chennai 600040, India, Director Phycospectrum Consultants PVT LTD and Director Phycolinc Technologies LTD and Executive Editor, Journal of Algal Biomass Utilization (JABU).
 Secretary, Indian Biomass Association (IBA).
 Assistant editor, PHYKOS.
 Member of Editorial Board, Seaweed research and utilization Journal..
 BEST REVIEWER AWARD 2014 - Bioresource Technology Journal, Former Director, Vivekananda Institute of Algal technology (VIAT- 2006 - 2012).
 Former Professor and Head, Plant Biotechnology, RKM Vivekananda College, Chennai.
 Member of expert committee of Ministry of New and Renewable Energy (MNRE), New Delhi, on Second generation bio-fuels.
 Member of Monitoring Committee on Algal Biofuels, Council of Scientific and Industrial Research (CSIR), Member of project advisory and monitoring committee (PAMC) on CO2 sequestration projects of Department of Science and Technology (DST) and member of monitoring committee in projects on algal biofuels of Department of Biotechnology (DBT), New Delhi. member of Scientific Advisory Committee (SAC),DBT-IOC Centre for Advanced Bio-Energy Research, Faridabad.
 Member of international advisors of the Universidad del Norte Biotechnology Research Group - Biotechnology Research Group and the Group Rational Use of Energy and Environment Preservation, UREMA of Uni Norte.
 Member of the monitoring committee Technology Development Board (TDB) of DST.
 GCBR Award 2015, for popularisation of Biological Sciences.

 Dr Sivasubramanian was presented with GCBR Award 2015 for Popularization of Biological Sciences at a function held during national conference on Algal Technologies at Andhra University, India on 4th January, 2016